Services for providing food and drink; temporary accommodation.

 Trademark applications and registrations in Class 43 over the past 15 years.

 Class 43 covers services for providing food and drink, and temporary accommodation.
-With approximately 110,800 live marks, it is a solidly mid-range service class that serves the hospitality industry in its entirety — restaurants, hotels, bars, catering companies, cafeterias, food trucks, bed-and-breakfasts, and resort operators.
+It is a solidly mid-range service class that serves the hospitality industry in its entirety — restaurants, hotels, bars, catering companies, cafeterias, food trucks, bed-and-breakfasts, and resort operators.
 The class was carved out of the former Class 42 in the eighth edition of the Nice Classification, recognizing that hospitality services warranted their own dedicated class.

 Class 43 includes mainly services provided by persons or establishments whose aim is to prepare food and drink for consumption and services provided to obtain bed and board in hotels, boarding houses or other establishments providing temporary accommodation.